 C. E-business card

-One of the types of digital card is the one that you send via an online platform such as email.
+One of the types of digital cards is the one that you send via an online platform such as email.
 This makes your business card a single, shareable file with all your contact details.

 With this, you can share your social media accounts with ease.
 Your business card will not appear overwhelming.
 And the recipient will have no friction to follow your account on social media or contact you using the details.